flintobrien/akka-multiswarm/README.md

 **ReportingStrategy** — Controls what gets reported to parent swarms and how often.
 The *ReportingStrategy* can be different for local and regional swarms.
 For example, *ContinuousLocalReporting* sends a report when each iteration has completed; while a *PeriodicLocalReporting* strategy reports only every 50 iterations (the number is configurable).

+Reports are important because the *RegionalSwarms* don't do anything until they receive a report from a child.
+There are no social interactions between swarms when there is no report sent to a *RegionalSwarm*.
+If you don't want a lot of social interaction between swarms, you can throttle it in the *LocalSwarm's* *ReportingStrategy* or with a different *RegionalSupervisor* or *SocialInfluence*.
+If you want all reports to propogate up to a graphical display, but not be shared among siblings, choose *ContinuousLocalReporting* and a different *RegionalSupervisor* or *LocalSocialInfluence* strategy.

+### Commands

+The following commands can be sent to each swarm.
+By default, when a command it sent to a multiswarm, it trickles down to all LocalSwarms.

+**SwarmOneIteration** — Swarm for one iteration and wait for another command.
+When the SwarmAround is complete, a SwarmAroundCompleted report will be generated.
+The swarm's *ReportingStrategy* decide to let the report go through or not.

+**SwarmAround**( iterations: Int) — Swarm around for a number of iterations, then wait for another command.
+If the simulation should run for 1000 iterations, you can send 1000 SwarmOneIteration, 100 SwarmAround(10) or one SwarmAround(1000) message.
+The difference is how often a *SwarmAroundCompleted* report is generated and how often you want social interactions between swarms.
+When the SwarmAround is completed, a SwarmAroundCompleted report will be generated with a best position.
+The swarm's *ReportingStrategy* decides whether to let the report go up to the parent or not.

+**CancelSwarming** — Not implemented yet, but sounds useful.